Requirements for Certificates, Degrees and University Transfer

 General Requirements

-- Completion of a minimum of 60 CSU-transferable semester units, including a minimum of 12 units through VVC (per Title 5, Section 55063).
+- Completion of a minimum of 60 CSU-transferable semester units.
+Per California Code of Regulation Title 5, 55062, a minimum of 12 degree-applicable units must be completed in residence at VVC.

 - Completion of a minimum of 18 semester units with a “C” or better (or a “P” if the course is taken on a Pass or No-Pass basis) in all courses required for the AA-T or AS-T major as identified in the college catalog.